Benefits for retired members: Plan members on or before December 31, 2012

 When plan improvements were introduced in 1999, certain participants could choose to have the 10% annual reduction start at age 61, or to have minimum coverage of $5,000.
 Those participants who made one of these options will have their coverage determined on that basis.

-You may name the beneficiary of your SDB by completing the form "Naming or Substitution of a Beneficiary" (PSPC-SPAC 2196).
+You may name beneficiaries of your SDB by completing the form "Naming or changing your Beneficiaries" (PWGSC-TPSGC 2196).
 You can obtain this form by contacting the Pension Centre (see Section 1).
-Your beneficiary may be:
+Your may name up to of the following beneficaries:

-Your beneficiary must be over age 18 at the time of naming, or the designation will be considered invalid and the benefit will be paid as though you had not named a beneficiary.
-As well, the original completed beneficiary form must be received by the Pension Centre prior to your death to be considered valid.
+As well, the original completed beneficiaries form must be received by the Pension Centre prior to your death to be considered valid.

-In addition to the SDB, the following amounts may be payable to your designated beneficiary if there is either no survivor or child/children to whom continuing pension benefits may be paid:
+In addition to the SDB, the following amounts may be payable to your designated beneficiaries if there is either no survivor or child/children to whom continuing pension benefits may be paid:

-To change your beneficiary, you must submit a new designation form.
+To change your beneficiaries, you must submit a new designation form.
 Even in the event of divorce, a designation remains valid if unchanged.
 You are responsible to ensure that the designation reflects your current situation.
-The provisions of Wills, Agreements or Court Orders never determine the person to whom the benefit is payable.
+The provisions of Wills, Agreements or Court Orders never determine to whom the benefit is payable.

-Your estate will be the recipient of your SDB if you choose not to name a beneficiary or if your designation is not valid.
+Your estate will be the recipient of your SDB if you choose not to name a beneficiaries.
 The only exception to this applies to male public service pension plan members who were participants in the SDB Plan and were also married before December 20, 1975.
-In such cases, if no beneficiary has been named and if the woman who was his spouse prior to that date survives him, the benefit is payable to her as the widow.
+In such cases, if no beneficiaries have been named and if the woman who was his spouse prior to that date survives him, the benefit is payable to her as the widow.

-To ensure that we can locate your beneficiary at the time of your death, please continue to provide us with the current address of your beneficiary.
-If your beneficiary predeceases you, you should name a new beneficiary.
-If you do not complete a new designation form, the benefit will be paid to your estate.
+To ensure that we can locate your beneficiaries at the time of your death, please continue to provide us with the current addresses of your beneficiaries.
+If any beneficiaries predeceases you, you may wish to make a new naming to re-allocate the benefit.
+In the event that a validly named beneficiary predeceases you and a new naming is not made, the portion of the benefit intended for that beneficiary will be re-distributed to the other validly named beneficiaries.

-Remember, to be valid your beneficiary designation form must be signed, dated, and witnessed and it must be received by the Pension Centre prior to your death.
-You should note that your witness cannot be your beneficiary.
+Remember, to be valid your beneficiary designation form must be signed, dated, and it must be received by the Pension Centre prior to your death.

 Information about the payment of the death benefit is given in Section 12 - Survivor and child/children benefits.